rubygems/rfcs/text/0000-ownership-transfer.md

 | created_at  | datetime |                           timestamp                           |
 | updated_at  | datetime |                           timestamp                           |

-`Ownership application` will store all the users requesting/applying to be new owners.
-Users logged in will be allowed to apply if a gem has an associated `ownership request` or a gem has less than 100,000 downloads and gem is not updated for more than 12 months.
+`Ownership application` will store requests from users who are applying for ownership of a gem.
 When user creates new `ownership application`, new record with status _open_ will be created.
 When `ownership application` is accepted by any existing gem owner, his/her _user_id_ will be updated in _approver_id_ and _status_ will be updated to _approved_.
 When `ownership application` is rejected by any existing gem owner, his/her _user_id_ will be updated in _approver_id_ and status will be updated to _closed_.